adielwesley/adielwesley/README.md

 I'm a software developer with a good background in Java programming.
 Though I had acted in Back-End in the last year, now I'm growing more as a Android developper.
-Here you can check some of my projects built with Kotlin and some of the Android Jetpack components.
+Here you can check some of my projects built with Kotlin and with the Android Jetpack components.

 - 🌱 I’m currently learning Python and Data Science